Building a Modern Data Lakehouse with Microsoft Fabric

 Why the Lakehouse Architecture Wins

+In my experience implementing lakehouse architectures for 15+ enterprise clients since Fabric's general availability, the pattern delivers the best ROI for organizations building new analytics platforms or modernizing aging warehouse infrastructure.
 The lakehouse architecture does not replace data warehouses for every use case.
 Organizations with deeply established T-SQL workloads, complex stored procedures, and certified data marts may keep their warehouse and add a lakehouse alongside it.
 But for new analytics platforms, the lakehouse provides the most complete architecture.

 Fabric Lakehouse Components